Shaw Communications: Acquisition by Rogers

-On March 15, 2021, Rogers announced that it will acquire Shaw for $26 billion, subject to regulatory and shareholder approval.
+On March 15, 2021, Rogers announced that it would acquire Shaw for $26 billion, subject to regulatory and shareholder approval.
 This proposed acquisition was criticized by public lobby groups like OpenMedia, as a move that would reduce national competition in the Canadian wireless communication market by removing one of the four major competitors from the market.

-For the sale to go ahead, the CRTC has ordered Rogers to divest Freedom Mobile.
+For the sale to go ahead, the CRTC ordered Rogers to divest Freedom Mobile.
 It was reported on June 17, 2022 that Quebecor, a media and telecommunications company based in Quebec, intended to acquire the company for 2.85 billion.
 The CRTC approved the merger on March 24, 2022.

 On May 9, 2022, the Competition Bureau announced an application to the Competition Tribunal to block the transaction due to its effects on the wireless market.

-On August 1, 2022, Rogers announced that the merger is expected to be completed at the end of the year, however, on October 25, 2022, it was announced that the Rogers-Shaw merger has been rejected as proposed.
+On August 1, 2022, Rogers announced that the merger was expected to be completed at the end of the year; however, on October 25, 2022, it was announced that the Rogers-Shaw merger had been rejected as proposed.
 On January 24, 2023, Canada's Federal Court of Appeal allowed the merger to proceed.
+The merger was approved by the federal government on March 31, 2023, and completed on April 3.
+Immediately following the transaction, Shaw Communications was amalgamated into Rogers Communications, and no longer exists as a separate entity, though some subsidiaries such as Shaw Cablesystems may still exist as distinct legal entities.